8 reasons why your knives do not get sharp + Solutions

 If your knives are no longer sharp as they used to be despite the sharpening steel, this section will bring light into the darkness.
 Because the function of sharpening steels is often confused or not understood.

-Sharpening steels do not grind knives, they only sharpen them.
-Sharpening and grinding are two different processes.
-Grinding a knife produces a completely new cutting edge, whereas sharpening a knife merely straightens a curved (not blunt) cutting edge.
+Sharpening steels do not grind knives, they only hone them.
+Sharpening and honing are two different processes.
+Grinding a knife produces a completely new cutting edge, whereas honing a knife merely straightens a curved (not blunt) cutting edge.
 This means that sharpening steels, but also leather straps/sharpening leathers keep sharp knives sharper for longer.

-However, sharpening a knife does not work as often as desired.
+However, honing a knife does not work as often as desired.
 Gradually the effect of sharpening steels diminishes.
 In the beginning the knives become very sharp and keep their sharpness for quite a long time.
-Over time you will notice that the knives are not quite as sharp after sharpening and that the sharpness lasts shorter and shorter.
-At some point they are only sharpening, but the knife remains dull.
+Over time you will notice that the knives are not quite as sharp after honing and that the sharpness lasts shorter and shorter.
+At some point the knife remains dull.

 Sharpening steels are therefore not suitable as the sole sharpening medium.
 They need to have additional suitable abrasives.
-Either in the form of grindstones, ceramic sharpening rods or with diamond coating or suitable other knife sharpeners, such as our Ruinix Pro™ models.
+Either in the form of grindstones, ceramic sharpening rods or with diamond coating or suitable other knife sharpeners, such as our Iki Ruixin Pro™.

 As described above, you should either sharpen the knife yourself or have it sharpened.
-The freshly sharpened knife will then also be sharpened again with the sharpening steel.
+The sharpening steel will then work again on your knife.

 It is very important to know the correct cutting edge angle of a knife so that you can sharpen it with the correct grinding angle.
 The grinding angle is simply half the cutting edge angle.
 (Grinding angle + grinding angle = cutting edge angle)